 The story is short, only about ten pages but I didn't connect with the main character until near the end.
 I actually had to go back and re-read the first half after I got to ending.
-Most of the first half is devoted to the setting that it obscures the plot.
+Most of the first half is devoted to the setting (Prague) that obscures the plot.
 I enjoyed the story more on the second read than I did on the first.

 John Kessel won a Nebula for last year's novelette "Pride and Prometheus" which predates the current Jane Austen monster mash-ups.